Default language.

 ModelDefinitionList.png

-• or node pages, the Model Definition page, that show the models or BAIs:
+• or node pages, such as the Model Definition page, that show the models or BAIs:

 ModelDefinitionPage.png